NRSP_TEMP_12: Building Integrated Research Networks to Advance the Conduct and Application of Science with Urban Communities

 The project is designed with a wide stakeholder base that spans the research, Extension, policy, and community landscape.
 Primary stakeholders include:

-Industry and Private Sector Partners: As interest in NbS and urban agriculture grow, companies working in in green infrastructure, urban technology, consulting, and engineering fields need a reliable research base and open datasets from which to build their businesses around as well as the development of standardized metrics to evaluate performance against [38], see Green City Growers.
+Industry and Private Sector Partners: As interest in NbS and urban agriculture grow, companies working in green infrastructure, urban technology, consulting, and engineering fields need a reliable research base and open datasets on which to build their businesses and standardized metrics to use in evaluating performance( [38], and letter of intent to engage from Green City Growers in Appendix 1).

 Stakeholder Involvement in Project Development and Activities

 Generating Research Opportunities Workshop (GROW) for Urban Agriculture.
-This workshop was a virtual event designed to engage potential research, extension, education, industry, and community collaborators from across the nation in integrated urban agriculture proposal development.
+This 2023 workshop was a virtual event designed to engage potential research, Extension, education, industry, and community collaborators from across the nation in integrated urban agriculture proposal development.
 During this conference, interdisciplinary teams collaborated to develop creative and effective proposals rather than spend resources competing against one another. (https://sites.google.com/msu.edu/grow-uaconf/home).

-Leading Edge Dialogues: In 2019, NUREC (formerly WCMER) hosted the National Urban Extension Conference (NUEC) and launched the Leading Edge Dialogues, a series of 90-minute interactive workshops which explored critical issues facing our cities and our universities and developed recommendations and opportunities for collaboration [41].
+Leading Edge Dialogues: In 2019, NUREC (formerly WCMER) hosted the National Urban Extension Conference and launched the Leading Edge Dialogues, a series of 90-minute interactive workshops which explored critical issues facing our cities and our universities and developed recommendations and opportunities for collaboration [41].

-Urban Green Infrastructure: In early 2018, NUREC hosted a summit to connect scientists, Extension professionals, practitioners, and community leaders to share existing resources; inform education and research priorities; and build new collaborative, problem-solving networks program.
-[43]
+Urban Green Infrastructure: In early 2018, NUREC hosted a summit to connect scientists, Extension professionals, practitioners, and community leaders to share existing resources, inform education and research priorities, and build new collaborative, problem-solving networks program [43].

 Promoting Urban Food, Energy and Water Resource Resilience via the Regional Food System.
-This summit built on 27 key-informant interviews and convened researchers, Extension professionals, urban food producers and policy makers to understand how food, energy, and water are interdependent in the context of changing environmental pressures and policies.
-[24].
+This 2016 summit built on 27 key-informant interviews and convened researchers, Extension professionals, urban food producers and policy makers to understand how food, energy, and water are interdependent in the context of changing environmental pressures and policies [27].

 Involvement in Review and Management Plans

 NRSP12 governance includes an Advisory Committee with stakeholder representation across SAES, Extension, and partner organizations.
-The Steering Committee will help to guide project priorities, facilitate partnerships for pilot projects, and provide feedback on overall network structure and achievements, ensuring that activities respond to real-world needs rather than academic abstraction.
+The Advisory Committee will help to guide project priorities, facilitate partnerships for pilot projects, and provide feedback on overall network structure and achievements, ensuring that activities respond to real-world needs rather than academic abstraction.
 This ensures balanced oversight and responsiveness to community and practitioner needs.
-Members of the Steering Committee will also contribute through annual advisory forums, where they can review progress, assess outputs, and suggest course corrections.
+Members of the Advisory Committee will also contribute through annual advisory forums, where they can review progress, assess outputs, and suggest course corrections.

 Relationship of Stakeholders with Research Support